ywarezk/biorad-web-course/README.md

 - below the form you should have a list to display all the task
 - when submiting the form a new task is added.

+## Day 8

+#### Angular Forms

+Files in this lesson are located at the folder **angular-forms** topics in this lesson:
+- including bootstrap and font-awesome
+- design our form
+- validation classes
+- ngForm
+- ngModel
+- ngSubmit

+Student exercise
+add validation to the form you created in the previous exercise.

+#### RXJS

+Files in this lesson are located at the folder **rxjs-demo** topics of the lesson are:
+- What is the ReactiveX library
+- Reminder about Promises
+-